- Email: firstname.lastname@example.org

 - Education: Cumberland School of Law

 Mr. Gregory is a Member of the Missouri Bar, the Missouri Association of Trial Attorneys (Board of Governors, 1983-1988), The Lawyers Association of St. Louis, The American Association for Justice, and The Bar Association of Metropolitan St. Louis.
 He has an A.V.
 Preeminent Peer Review Rating™ from Martindale-Hubbell® Law, which is the highest rating given to an attorney for legal ability and ethics.
-Mr. Gregory handles a broad range of cases including Workers’ Compensation-On the Job Injuries, Personal Injury and Social Security Disability.
+Mr. Gregory handles a broad range of cases including Workers’ Compensation-On the Job Injuries, Personal Injury and Social Security Disability, and has served as a Commissioner in eminent domain cases.

 Significant Appellate Cases Handled by Mr. Gregory: